treydock/puppet-yum_cron/README.md

 ## Compatibility

-This module should be compatible with all RedHat based operating systems and Puppet 6.1.x and newer.
+This module should be compatible with all RedHat based operating systems and Puppet 7 and newer.

 It has only been tested on:

-* RHEL/CentOS 8
+* RHEL and RHEL derivatives 7, 8, 9
-* RHEL/CentOS 7
+* Amazon Linux 2, 2022, 2023